algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/gettingstarted.md

 The `search` method of the helper triggers the search with the current parameters saved in the helper.
-For the moment we have none, therefore the results contains the first records ordered by the *custom ranking*.
+For the moment we have none, therefore the results contains the first records ordered by the [custom ranking](https://www.algolia.com/doc/guides/relevance/ranking#custom-ranking).

 {{{codepen "AXbmEX" 300}}}